Course descriptions and program timetable

 Game Design 3 extends students’ knowledge of level design by analyzing feedback systems.
 Students will integrate reward systems and narrative through the usage of visual scripting and level editors.
 Topics include: scripted events, feedback loops and cinematics.

 VGC 202 | GAME AUDIO 1

 Game Audio 1 will introduce students to technology and tools for game audio development.
 Students will learn how to design and generate sound effects that can be integrated into games.
 Topics include: synthesizing, looping, and fading.

 Game Portfolio 1 will introduce students to portfolio development for the game industry.
 Students will learn how to assemble employment material based on industry standards and expectations.
 Topics include: resumes, interviewing and cover letters.

 VGP 221 | GRAPHICS PROGRAMMING 2

 VGP 222 | MOBILE GAME DEVELOPMENT 2

-Mobile Game Development 2 will extend students’ knowledge of native mobile development by producing a mobile game for a mobile platform.
-Students will learn how to develop, test and publishing a mobile game through an app store.
-Topics include: mobile APIs, provisioning and publishing.
+Mobile Game Development 2 will extend students’ knowledge of mobile development by producing virtual reality and augmented reality games for mobile devices.
+Students will develop and test mobile games, while learning device APIs, provisioning and publishing.